1 June 2022

 7. Service providers

-Vendors who process personal information on behalf of the firm may be located in the United States, Europe or other countries around the world.
-Crefovi will ensure that Vendors comply with any applicable legal requirements for transferring personal information outside the jurisdiction in which it was originally collected.
-For data collected in the EEA, or which relates to data subjects in the EEA, Crefovi will require Vendors to execute the Standard Contractual Clauses for the transfer of personal information to third countries, as sanctioned under applicable European privacy laws.
+Vendors who process personal information on behalf of the firm, may be located in the United States, the EU, the UK, or other countries around the world.
+Crefovi will ensure that Vendors comply with any applicable legal requirements, for transferring personal information outside the jurisdiction in which it was originally collected.
+If data is transferred outside the EEA or the UK, to a country that has not granted ‟adequate” status by the European Commission, Crefovi will require Vendors to execute the Standard Contractual Clauses, for the transfer of personal information to third countries, as sanctioned under applicable EU and UK privacy laws.

 If you would like more information about the Vendors we work with, please contact the Global data privacy officer.